-Animal Protein, IGF-1 and Colon Cancer
+Animal Protein, IGF-1 and Cancer

 Most people are aware of the connections between red and processed meats and cancer—that there is convincing evidence that these dangerous foods are a cause of colon cancer.1 In addition, cooking any meat at high temperatures (for example, grilled or fried chicken) forms carcinogenic compounds such as heterocyclic amines, which contribute to cancer risk.2,3 However, animal foods such as non-fat dairy products, egg whites, and fish are considered healthful by most people.
-It is not yet widely recognized that foods such as these, since they are so high in animal protein, can also contribute to increased cancer risk.
+It not yet widely recognized that foods such as these, since they are so high in animal protein, may also contribute to increased cancer risk.

 Which foods raise IGF-1?

 Since the primary dietary factor that determines IGF-1 levels is animal protein, the excessive meat, fowl, seafood, and dairy intake common in our society elevates circulating IGF-1.
 Refined carbohydrates, like white flour, white rice, and sugars can also raise IGF-1 levels, because they cause rapid increases in insulin levels, leading to increases in IGF-1 signaling.
-In fact, IGF-1 signaling is thought to be a major factor in the connection between diabetes and cancer.11,12
+In fact, IGF-1 signaling is thought to be a major factor in the connection between diabetes and cancer.14,15

-It is the amino acid distribution of animal protein that sparks IGF-1 production.13 For this reason, isolated soy protein, found in protein powders and meat substitutes, may also be problematic because the protein is unnaturally concentrated and its amino acid profile is very similar to that of animal protein.
+It is the amino acid distribution of animal protein that sparks IGF-1 production.16 For this reason, isolated soy protein, found in protein powders and meat substitutes, may also be problematic because the protein is unnaturally concentrated and its amino acid profile is very similar to that of animal protein.

 How can we keep IGF-1 in a safe range?